Nursery organization in a limited space gets challenging as you want to keep it functional and space-saving for the baby’s essential gear.

 Making space for baby play area

 Just a gentle reminder, even though newborns are tiny, they have an army of stuff they bring along.
-Typically, you need to accommodate baby bouncer, baby jumpers, baby high chair, playmats, etc. These items are staples, and you cannot function without them if you do not have enough help.
+Typically, you need to accommodate a baby bouncer, baby jumpers, baby high chair, playmats, etc. Such baby gears are staples, and you cannot function without them when you have to look after your home and work, especially if you do not have enough help.

 Buy as you go